What is a carb?

 Starch - complex carb

-Foods high in starch include vegetables like peas, corn and potatoes, dried beans, lentils and peas, and grains like oats, barley and rice.
+Foods high in starch include vegetables like peas, corn and potatoes5, dried beans, lentils, and grains like oats, barley and rice.
 The grain group can be broken down further into whole grains or refined grains.
 Whole grains are the healthier choice as the refining process removes some of the goodness contained in the outer two layers, including fibre, B vitamins and minerals, and essential fatty acids.
 Whole grains take longer for your body to break down and are slower releasing than refined starches.

 Fibre - complex carb